Skip to main content Skip to footer

 Nationals of EEA countries and their family members should ensure that they have sufficient evidence to show they were in the UK lawfully for any period of residence during the last 10 years.
 Failure to do so may result in the application to naturalise a as a British citizen being rejected and loss of the associated application fees.

-RLegal Immigration Solicitors can assist EEA nationals and their dependants with an application for settled status as well as the naturalisation process.
+RLegal Immigration Solicitors can assist EEA nationals and their dependants with an application for settled status as well as the n process to naturalise as a British citizen.

 We strongly recommend EEA nationals and their family members seeking to naturalise as a British citizen instruct a specialist British citizenship solicitor.
-Our immigration lawyers will be happy to guide you through the complexities and take the strain out of the naturalisation application process for you.
+Our British citizenship lawyers will be happy to guide you through the complexities and take the strain out of the application process for you.

-Unless exempt*, applicants need to demonstrate Knowledge of Life and Language in the UK.
+Unless exempt*, applicants need to demonstrate Knowledge of Life and Language in the UK when preparing to make an application to naturalise as a British citizen.
 This is done in two parts:

 (1) successfully passing a Life in the UK Test; and